 I/M programs in Utah are currently using OBD and tailpipe testing.
 However, I/M programs rely mostly on OBD testing because most of the fleet is equipped with OBD systems, but there are still some tailpipe tests being performed.
-Details on Utah existing I/M programs, relevant county ordinances and regulations, network types and enforceability can be found in the applicable I/M TSD.99
+Details on Utah existing I/M programs, relevant county ordinances and regulations, network types and enforceability can be found in the applicable I/M TSD.107

 In an effort to evaluate if existing I/M programs in the NWF NAA meet the requirements of a moderate NAA, the UDAQ conducted basic performance standard modeling to show how the existing I/M programs of Davis, Salt Lake, and Weber counties meet the applicable performance standard for a basic I/M Program for the summer of 2023.
 2023 was chosen as the analysis year to be consistent with the year used for this modeling demonstration.
-This evaluation used the same MOVES modeling assumptions used to develop the on-road mobile source 2023 projection inventory for the NWF NAA covering Davis, Salt Lake, Weber, and Utah counties.
-100 Utah County is not required to perform a basic test.
-However, Utah County provides reciprocity testing and, given the proximity of Utah County to the NWF, its I/M program was included in the analysis.
-Tooele County was not included in this analysis since
+This evaluation used the same MOVES modeling assumptions used to develop the on-road mobile source 2023 projection inventory for the NWF NAA covering Davis, Salt Lake, Weber, and Utah counties.108 Utah County provides reciprocity testing and, given the proximity of Utah County to the NWF, its I/M program was included in the analysis.
+Tooele County was not included in this analysis since the area does not meet the population threshold of 200,000 or more residents in which an I/M program is required.109